Values, variables, and pointers

 Note: this restriction is also experimental – we may want to strengthen or weaken it based on experience, especially with C++ interop and a more complete memory safety story.

-s in C++, but with added efficiency in the case where the values can usefully be kept in machine registers.
-We also specifically encourage a mental model of a const &
+Even with these restrictions, we expect to make values in Carbon useful in roughly the same places as const &s in C++, but with added efficiency in the case where the values can usefully be kept in machine registers.
+We also specifically encourage a mental model of a const & with extra efficiency.

 The actual representation of a value when bound, especially across function boundaries, is customizable by the type.
-The defaults are based around preserving the baseline efficiency of C++’s const &
+The defaults are based around preserving the baseline efficiency of C++’s const &, but potentially reading the value when that would be both correct and reliably more efficient, such as into a machine register.

 Comparison to C++ parameters